 Three species of Chlamydia cause disease in humans.
 They are

 C. trachomatis can cause infections in many organs of the body such the urethra, cervix, and rectum.
-It is primarily spread sexually between adults and can also be transmitted from pregnant women to their infants.
-(See also Chlamydial and Other Infections Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+It is primarily spread sexually and can also be transmitted from pregnant women to their infants.
+(See also Chlamydial and Other Nongonococcal Infections Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
 These bacteria can also infect... read more .)

-C. trachomatis is the most common bacterial sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more (STI) in the United States.
+C. trachomatis is the most common bacterial cause of sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more (STI) in the United States.
 STIs are infections that are passed from person to person through sexual contact.

 When spread through sexual contact, C. trachomatis can cause the following infections: